• ✏️ Home

 Of the databases officially supported by Django, two are available on Cloud SQL (GCP hosted SQL service): MySQL and PostgreSQL.
 Either should work, I went with PostgreSQL because this is what I was already happily using in my previous deployment.

-Given that for me this was a migration of an existing app with 9 years worth of persistent database state, I started by creating a database dump from my current database.
-For that, we can follow the official docs: PostgreSQL , MySQL .
+I started by creating a database dump from my current database.
+For that, I followed the official docs of PostgreSQL .
+(The MySQL equivalent .)

 pg_dump -U [USERNAME] --format=plain --no-owner --no-acl [DATABASE_NAME] \